Simon Fay Guitars

 There are several methods one can use to calibrate a hygrometer but the method I use is a salt-test.
 I find it to be the easiest and most reliable calibration method.
 The salt I use is laboratory grade Potassium Carbonate and when used to make a saturated aqueous (water) solution, the relative humidity above the solution will always be 43%.
-The test is very simple but I have seen some false instructions on how to prepare the saturated solution.
+The test is very simple but I have seen some improper instructions on how to prepare the saturated solution.
 I've made the following pictorial to show exactly how to perform this test and ensure you get accurate results.

 **Please note that any reference to salt in the instructions below refers to Potassium Carbonate and not regular table salt (NaCl).